Dream Lands Design

 Most probably you won’t be happy to discover that you have issues with the leaking roof after the first snow or heavy rain during the winter season.

 Moreover, the repairs during that time can be more difficult to implement.
-So, it’s better to check it prior to spot any issues with the shingles that require replacements and any possible damages near the chimney that can be dangerous as well.
+So, it’s better to check it prior to spotting any issues with the shingles that require replacements and any possible damages near the chimney that can be dangerous as well.

 Check the Equipment

 You will not be happy to discover that your snow machine is broken in the morning, that’s why it’s better to check your snowblower.
-When it comes to other gardening equipment like mowers, make sure there is no fuel left before putting them aside and protect the system with antifreeze where it’s applicable.
+When it comes to other gardening equipment like mowers, make sure there is no fuel left before putting them aside, and protect the system with antifreeze where it’s applicable.

 There might be cases where the older methods like salt and shovel will be in handy, so don’t forget to stock on that as well.